North Carolina Medical Marijuana Card

 Yes, medical marijuana is legal in North Carolina.
 However, the state only permits very limited medical cannabis usage.
 North Carolina legalized medical marijuana in 2015 through House Bill 766 (the North Carolina Epilepsy Alternative Treatment Act).
 Per the provisions of this Act, medical marijuana patients diagnosed with intractable epilepsy can legally use marijuana products containing less than 0.9% of tetrahydrocannabinol (low-THC cannabis).
 The North Carolina Department of Health and Human Services (NCDHHS) administers the state's medical marijuana program.

-How to Get a Medical Marijuana Card in North Carolina
+How to Get a Medical Marijuana Card in North Carolina in 2024

 Qualifying Conditions for Medical Card in North Carolina